Home > Info > Telescope & Instruments > Instruments > RINGO

 Introduction

-RINGO is an an optical polarimeter, using a novel design first used by David Clarke (Glasgow) where a polaroid is rotated rapidly at 500rpm in the beam of the telescope, creating a time variable signal if the source is polarized.
-This time variable signal is converted into a spatial signal by a small angle wedge prism rotating with the polaroid.
-This signal is recorded on a thermoelectrically cooled CCD.
+RINGO was an optical polarimeter that made use of a novel design first used by David Clarke (Glasgow), where a polaroid is rotated rapidly at 500rpm in the beam of the telescope, creating a time variable signal if the source is polarised.
+The resulting time-variable signal is converted into a spatial signal pattern by a small-angle wedge prism rotating with the polaroid.
+This pattern is recorded on a thermoelectrically cooled CCD.
 The end result is that each source is imaged as a small ring, with the polarization signal mapped out twice around its circumference.

-This is the result of a test run last year when the known polarised star BD +64 106 was imaged with RINGO.
+Test image This is the result of a test run in November 2005 when the known polarised star BD +64 106 was imaged with RINGO.

 Specifications & Current Performance